 Just because you didn’t make it to a Smithsonian museum while visiting the Nation’s Capitol doesn’t mean you can’t pick up a cool souvenir in this airport shop.
-One great gift are these books for children about the city and airplanes.
-You can also buy items like jewelry, special ink pens and art.
+One great gift is these books for children about the city and airplanes.
+You can also buy items like jewelry, special ink pens, and art.

 10 of 15

 The 1897 Market is a combination of dining and retail that focuses on what’s available in and around the Queen City.
 The market area features a variety cool things travelers can buy to take a little bit of the region along with them on their journey.
 One gift for the mixologist in your life is South Carolina-based Jack Rudy Cocktail Mixers small-batch grenadine syrup, which features pomegranate juice, cane sugar, and orange flower water.

 The airport in Maine’s largest city is home to the DownEast Marketplace, which showcases locally crafted goods.
 One of those is Sea Bags, which manufactures tote bags and accessories made from recycled sails.
 The designs feature lobsters, marine life, and other nautically inspired items.

 The Maru and Friends shop features collectible, ethnically diverse porcelain dolls by award-winning artist Dianna Effner.
 The Raven African-American doll has childlike facial features with hazel eyes, black hair and an outfit of two-tone leather type sandals and a braid straw hat.Continue to 13 of 15 below.